-For this reason, it is essential,

-... external aid needs to be aligned with the needs of national education systems to effectively strengthen them. firstly, to intensify efforts to maintain the proportion of total aid allocated to education, in a context where global official aid oriented to education has stagnated.
+For this reason, it is essential, firstly, to intensify efforts to maintain the proportion of total aid allocated to education, in a context where global official aid oriented to education has stagnated.
 Secondly, flexibility in the use of funds is required for finance initiatives to mitigate the effect on education of COVID-19, which has most severely impacted the most vulnerable students, further increasing inequality.
 Thirdly, multilateral bodies such as the GPE, rather than fragmented bilateral aid efforts, must be strengthened to increase development assistance to education.
 Also, external aid needs to be aligned with the needs of national education systems to effectively strengthen them (UNESCO, 2020; World Bank, 2020).